|

 EEWP Required Work

 EEWP required work is defined as manipulative operations on an energized circuit.
 Work on energized electrical equipment is only permitted with an EEWP signed by the Laboratory Director.
+Work is allowed with the above training list complete and the following requirements:

 ·

-An approved and authorized EEWP (Task specific work control document is part of the EEWP).
+An approved and authorized EEWP (Task specific work control document is part of the EEWP)

 See ES&H Manual Chapter